COSC3020/augmenting-path-JacobMorgan3/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+### Sources
+I looked at classmates code to figure out how to use adjaceny lists with keys and capacities.
+Before this I had only use adjacency lists as a list of lists. <br/>
+While searching for steps to find an augmenting path I saw that I could use a modified BFS <br/>